Coding & app building

 Cognition's autonomous software-engineering agent for delegated implementation tasks, bug fixing, tests, migrations, and repo-aware engineering workflows.

-In Choosely terms, this sits in the coding & app building lane and is typically chosen for autonomous engineering tasks and repo implementation work.
+In Choosely terms, this sits in the coding & app building lane and is commonly selected for autonomous engineering tasks and repo implementation work.

 • Built for longer coding tasks